bkaplan-github/parameterized-content-block/README.md

 # parameterized content block
 Parameterized Content Block is a custom Salesforce Marketing Cloud Content Builder block using the [blocksdk](https://github.com/salesforce-marketingcloud/blocksdk).

 Parameterized Content Block allows you to create custom content blocks without having to know how to use the Block SDK, Javascript, Github, or Heroku.
-It automatically adds an interface to parameterized HTML code that you paste in and automatically generates inputs for each parameter.
+It automatically adds an interface to parameterized HTML code that you paste in by generating inputs for each parameter.
 Parameterized HTML is HTML that contains AMPscript variables of the form "%%=v(@Variable)=%%" and has a block of AMPscript "SET" statements at the top to define those variables.

 Github repository:  https://github.com/bkaplan-github/parameterized-content-block

 Heroku app: https://parameterized-content-block.herokuapp.com/

 [![Parameterized Content Block](https://github.com/bkaplan-github/parameterized-content-block/blob/master/ParameterizedCB.jpg)](https://github.com/bkaplan-github/parameterized-content-block)